rubymonsters/coaching/index.md

 We have used Chris Pine's [Learn to Program](https://pine.fm/LearnToProgram) in two groups.
 While this worked a few things about this book aren't ideal.

-We have therefor come up with our own beginner group curriculum, and published it as a book: [Ruby For Beginners](http://ruby-for-beginners.rubymonstas.org).
+We have therefore come up with our own beginner group curriculum, and published it as a book: [Ruby For Beginners](http://ruby-for-beginners.rubymonstas.org).
 Feel free to use it.
 Of course, any and all feedback or improvements will be welcome.